-- 3. the breadth of the document or ESI request; - 4. the time period covered by the request; - 5. the particularity with which the requesting party describes the requested documents or ESI; and - 6. the burden imposed upon the responding non-party.
-137
+- 1. the relevance of the information requested; - 2. the requesting party's need for the documents or ESI; - 3. the breadth of the document or ESI request; - 4. the time period covered by the request; - 5. the particularity with which the requesting party describes the requested documents or ESI; - 6. the burden imposed upon the responding non-party.
+138

 While case law dealing with obtaining ESI from non-parties has increased, the courts' concerns about a subpoena's burden placed on a non-party have largely remained the same.
-In particular, courts emphasize that non-parties should not be required to subsidize litigation in which they have no stake in the outcome.
+In particular, courts emphasize that non-parties should not be required to subsidize litigation in which they have no stake in the outcome.139

 With these factors in mind, courts have expanded their analysis of undue burden as they examine the growing universe of ESI.
-For instance, courts have granted motions to quash subpoenas demanding the forensic imaging of a non-party's cell phone where a party failed to narrowly tailor the request to ESI relevant to the matter.
-Courts also have used the undue-burden framework to quash subpoenas seeking ESI from a non-party where the volume and scope of the requested ESI is unlikely to
+For instance, courts have granted motions to quash subpoenas demanding the forensic imaging of a non-party's cell phone where a party failed to narrowly tailor the request to